whoisjustinngo/tp/docs/DeveloperGuide.md

   A new `delete all` command, which deletes all the `Schedule`s that are currently stored in the app.
 * Possible feature #2:
   Modify the format of the `delete` command to be `delete INDEX [MORE_INDEXES]`, where the users can specify more than one indexes of the `Schedule`s to delete.

-### Marking Todos as Done

-#### Implementation

-Marking a `Todo` as done is implemented as a `DoneTodoCommand`, which is similar in many ways with an `EditTodoCommand`.
-This similarity lies in the fact that both commands alter an attribute of the `Todo` model: the `EditTodoCommand` alters the description attribute of the `Todo`, while the `DoneTodoCommand` alters the `isDone` attribute of the `Todo`.

-Since `Todos` are guaranteed to be immutable in the current implementation of the `Todo` model, the `DoneTodoCommand` applied to a `Todo` will not edit the `Todo`.
-Instead, a new `Todo` will be created with the same `description` but with the `isDone` attribute toggled to `true`.

-#### Design Considerations

-**Aspect: How mark as done executes:**

-* **Alternative 1 (current choice):** Replaces the current `Todo` with a new instance of `Todo`.
-    * Pros: Consistent with the current implementation of the commands for editing a model, and thus increases consistency across the entire codebase.
-    * Cons: May take up more computational resources since a new `Todo` is created every time it is marked as done.
-Nevertheless, the impact of this implementation on memory space is expected to be negligible, given that Java's garbage collection mechanism will automatically remove the de-referenced Todo.
-* **Alternative 2:** Edits the current instance of `Todo`.
-    * Pros: Might be faster and less wasteful, since there is no need to create a new `Todo` instance.
-    * Cons: Decreased consistency across the codebase, and no longer guarantees that `Todo`s are immutable.